d33pk3rn3l/Swiss-Interest-Calculator/README.md

 For December 2023 the following figure is valid:
 ![](total_return.png)

 So wiLLbe is the best until you reach around 62k, then you can use Radicant for up to 250k, and after that Alpian offers 1.5% up to 1 million...
+You can also go to the interactive [Plotly Plot](./total_return.html) to check out everything.

 ## License